 In addition to its standard disability insurance coverage, Northwestern also offers specialized coverage for doctors and dentists, who tend to be high-earners and may need additional insurance if they lose their incomes.
 And, Northwestern offers coverage for stay-at-home parents—if a policyholder gets injured or ill and needs to hire help to care for their children as a result, the policy pays for it.
 These are offerings we did not find with every carrier, further setting Northwestern Mutual apart.

-Northwestern has an A+ rating with the Better Business Bureau, with no complaints filed, which is an outstanding track record for an insurance company.
+Northwestern has an A+ rating with the Better Business Bureau.
 However, the company is not accredited with the BBB.

 Runner-Up, Best Overall: Guardian Life

 One of the great benefits of disability insurance from Guardian is the company’s “own occupation” coverage.
 That type of disability coverage is great because it means your policy will replace a portion of your income if you can’t remain employed in your regular job or career, even if you’d be capable of doing other forms of work.
-Guardian writes policies for terms ranging from two to 10 years and offers disability coverage up to age 70.
+Guardian writes policies for terms ranging from two to 20 years and offers disability coverage up to age 65 (or older depending on your policy).

 Most Affordable: Breeze